ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/api/alignment.md

 ## Installation

-This package is part of our open-source aggregate package
+This package is part of our open-source aggregate package.

 ```bash
 npm install ckeditor5